monarc-project/stats-service/docs/installation.rst

 All commands (:ref:`cli`) are available.
 Just prefix with ``heroku run``.

+A demo instance is available [here](https://monarc-stats-service.herokuapp.com).

 Docker
 ~~~~~~

-Depending on how you installed Docker you might have to use ``sudo``, which is
+Depending on how you installed Docker on your system, you might have to use ``sudo``,
-discouraged.
+which is discouraged.

 From the repository (currently the recommended way with Docker)
 ```````````````````````````````````````````````````````````````